nathan-andosen/lit-element-seed/README.md

 * [ ] Improve build and dev process
   * [ ] Increase version number when building
   * [ ] Add build process to readme docs
+  * [ ] Possibly improve the way the components get consumed by other apps
 * [ ] Add tslint

 # License